In-Person classes are back! Please email me for details.

 9. Ray tracing effectiveness methodologies

 All courses are based on and use material from the Weaponeering textbooks, and as such are UNCLASSIFIED, Distribution unlimited with no ITAR restrictions.

-Each student will receive a copy of the instructor’s textbook(s), a comprehensive set of notes covering the material presented during the course, a completion certificate and copies of any
+Each student will receive a copy of the instructor’s textbook(s), a digital set of slides presented during the course, a completion certificate and copies of any

 software used in the class, including the unclassified Weaponeering Tool (see below).